AtrebasTheo/AtrebasTheo.github.io/README.md

-This is a Quiz about a guy named Finn.
+This is a Quiz about a guy named Rico.
 Made with Claude and my own mind.